 The average price of a single-family home in Oahu is $870,000 as of December 2020, and the average rent is $2,257.
 Realtors might love their commissions here, but anyone looking to buy a new home will undoubtedly pay for the luxury.
 If you live in San Francisco or another expensive location, that might not be a crazy jump, but it’s high and leads right into the next important consideration…

-A job is another significant factor in any move.
+A job is another significant factor when moving to Hawaii.
 Even though it costs more to live in Hawaii, there aren’t as many high-paying jobs available out here.
 The unemployment rate is typically one of the highest in the US.
 The economy is heavily dependent on tourism, and most employment opportunities are found in that industry.
 If you can figure out your employment situation before moving, you will have a definite advantage.
 Finding a job here can take time, especially a high-paying one.
 There are more possibilities for remote work opportunities created by the coronavirus pandemic, however.

 What to Bring